Rozen29/WhaTel-AI/README.md

+# WhaTel-AI

+> **NOTE:** This project was fully developed by AI with approximately 1 month of work.
+> If this project has many shortcomings and bugs or errors, please report them and they will be fixed immediately.

-# WhatsApp-Telegram AI Integration Bot
+## WhatsApp-Telegram AI Integration Bot

-## Overview

 This project integrates WhatsApp and Telegram messaging platforms with AI services (Groq and Gemini) to create a versatile AI assistant.
 The bot can handle text conversations and image analysis across both platforms, with centralized administration via Telegram.